sudoskys/StableDiffusionBook/docs/install/WebUi/launch.en.md

 ## Multilanguage/Localization

+**Localisation plug-ins have been integrated into the Plugin Manager.**

 The language file is provided as a single `.json` file.
 Simply place this file in the `localizations` directory and select it in the settings.

-**Create a localization file of your own**

 Go to Settings and click the button at the bottom of `Download localization template` to download a localization template that you can edit.